History of cricket to 1725: Origins and etymology

-The most widely accepted theory about the origin of cricket is that it first developed in early medieval times to the south and south-east of London in the geographical areas of the North Downs, the South Downs and the Weald.
-The counties of Kent, Sussex and Surrey were therefore the earliest centres of excellence and it was from here that the game reached London, where its lasting popularity was ensured, and other southern counties like Berkshire, Essex, Hampshire and Middlesex.
-As early as 1611, a cricket match was recorded at Chevening in Kent between teams representing the Downs and the Weald.
+The most widely accepted theory about the origin of cricket is that it developed in early medieval times to the south and south-east of London in the geographical areas of the North Downs, the South Downs, and the Weald.
+The counties of Kent, Sussex, and Surrey were therefore the sport's earliest locations, and it was from these that it reached London, where its lasting popularity was ensured, and other southern English counties like Berkshire, Essex, Hampshire, and Middlesex.